Circle packing theorem: Existence

+Uniqueness

-Thurston observes that this uniqueness is a consequence of the Mostow rigidity theorem.
-To see this, let G be represented by a circle packing.
+Thurston observes that the uniqueness of circle packings is a consequence of the Mostow rigidity theorem.
+To see this, let $G$ be represented by a circle packing.
 Then the plane in which the circles are packed may be viewed as the boundary of a halfspace model for three-dimensional hyperbolic space; with this view, each circle is the boundary of a plane within the hyperbolic space.
 One can define a set of disjoint planes in this way from the circles of the packing, and a second set of disjoint planes defined by the circles that circumscribe each triangular gap between three of the circles in the packing.
 These two sets of planes meet at right angles, and form the generators of a reflection group whose fundamental domain can be viewed as a hyperbolic manifold.
 By Mostow rigidity, the hyperbolic structure of this domain is uniquely determined, up to isometry of the hyperbolic space; these isometries, when viewed in terms of their actions on the Euclidean plane on the boundary of the half-plane model, translate to Möbius transformations.

-There is also a more elementary proof of the same uniqueness property, based on existence of a maximum value in any finite set and on the observation that, in the triangle connecting the centers of three mutually tangent circles, the angle formed at the center of one of the circles is monotone decreasing in its radius and monotone increasing in the two other radii.
-Given two packings for the same graph $G$, one may apply reflections and Möbius transformations to make the outer circles in these two packings correspond to each other and have the same radii.
-Then, let $v$ be an interior vertex of $G$ for which the circles in the two packings have sizes that are as far apart as possible: that is, choose $v$ to maximize the ratio $r_1/r_2$ of the radii of its circles in the two packings.
-For each triangular face of $G$ containing $v$, it follows that the angle at the center of the circle for $v$ in the first packing is less than or equal to the angle in the second packing, with equality possible only when the other two circles forming the triangle have the same ratio $r_1/r_2$ of radii in the two packings.
-But the sum of the angles of all of these triangles surrounding the center of the triangle must be $2\pi$ in both packings, so all neighboring vertices to $v$ must have the same ratio as $v$ itself.
-By applying the same argument to these other circles in turn, it follows that all circles in both packings have the same ratio.
-But the outer circles have been transformed to have ratio one, so $r_1/r_2=1$ and the two packings have identical radii for all circles.
+Schramm generalized the uniqueness of circle packings to certain packings of infinitely many circles on a sphere or open disk.
+His uniqueness theorem applies to circle packings in which the connected components of the space outside all circles are either circular triangles or individual singular points.
+The graph of tangencies of such a packing and the triangles determined by the non-singular components form a triangulation of the sphere or disk, punctured at the singular points.
+Schramm proves that when any two packings have at most a countably infinite set of singularities and have combinatorially equivalent triangulations, they are equivalent under Möbius transformations.
+This uniqueness argument does not, however, characterize the triangulations for which such a packing exists.